 Grooming Routine

 Offer a bath daily or several times a week.
-Check beak and nails monthly for overgrowth.
+Check the beak and nails monthly for overgrowth.

 Pet Behavior Tips